-The ADB approved a Small Business Development Project for Samoa in 2000, including a loan of USD 3.5 million.
-Part of this project was to utilize USD 400,000 USD to establish a Venture Capital Fund but in 2000 the Samoa market was not ready for this investment modality.
+SO 7.4: New non/bank sources of funding (Venture Capital, Private Equity, Angel Investors) established.
+Measure 7.4.1 The ADB approved a Small Business Development Project for Samoa in 2000, including a loan of USD 3.5 million.
+Part of this Government to invite ADB to setup Venture Capital Fund. project was to utilize USD 400,000 USD to establish a Venture Capital Fund but in 2000 the Samoa market was not ready for this investment modality.
 Times are now ready to invite the ADB to try this project again, with a specific focus on e-commerce.

-Government to invite Angel Investors to Samoa with incentives by the government

-There is a vibrant community of Angel Investors that are keen to invest for social impact.
+Measure 7.4.2 Government to invite Angel Investors to Samoa with incentives by the government There is a vibrant community of Angel Investors that are keen to invest for social impact.
 Attracting these Investors in a small market such as Samoa but an approach by the government of Samoa will be more inciting than a small business.
 There are many successful multi-million-dollar businesses overseas setup by Samoans that will be willing to invest in Samoa.